If you know an older Australian who has a special wedding anniversary or birthday coming up, you can ask the

 It might be a 50th wedding anniversary or a 90th birthday.
 You can make the big day even bigger for relatives celebrating important milestones in their lives.

 The Prime Minister will send a special message of congratulations to them on request.
-In some cases, the Queen and the Governor-General will send their best wishes too.
+In some cases, the King and the Governor-General will send their best wishes too.

 - The Prime Minister and Governor-General send messages to couples celebrating their 50th and subsequent wedding

 anniversaries.
-The Queen sends her regards to those married for 60 years.
-She will write to the couple every five
+The King sends his regards to those married for 60 years.
+He will write to the couple every five

 years after that on request.

 - The Prime Minister also sends messages to Australians turning 90 years of age or more.
-A 100th birthday brings letters from the Queen and the Governor-General.
-The Queen will write again every five years, while the Governor General
+A 100th birthday brings letters from the King and the Governor-General.
+The King will write again every five years, while the Governor General

 will be in touch every year thereafter on request.